-Drizzled with maple glaze, this coconut oil cinnamon swirl bread is a sweet treat to enjoy anytime or any season!
+This coconut oil cinnamon swirl bread is drizzled with maple glaze.
+It is a sweet treat to enjoy anytime or any season!

 This post was made in partnership with LouAna.
 LouAna offers a variety of cooking oils.
 Thank you for supporting our brand partners!
 As always, all opinions stated here are entirely my own.

 Cinnamon Swirl Bread

 Is there anything more delicious than a slice of warm cinnamon bread, fresh from the oven?

 Nope.
 Based on the number of cinnamon roll variations I share, it’s clear I have a soft spot for these sweet yeasted baked goods.